NFL ODDS Hub

 Green Bay Packers -3 (-110)

-Favorites are noted by the – sign in front of the spread, in this case, Green Bay is -3.
+Favorites are noted by the – sign in front of the spread.
+In this case, Green Bay is -3.

 In our scenario above, to win a point spread bet by selecting the Green Bay Packers, the Pack must ultimately win the game by 4 points or more.
 They have to cover the -3 point spread.